What Can You Do with a Nutrition Degree?

 On August 27, 2025, the U.S. Department of Health and Human Services (HHS) with the support of the U.S. Department of Education announced a major initiative to expand nutrition education in medical curricula.
 The effort is part of the Trump Administration and Secretary Robert F. Kennedy, Jr.’s “Make America Healthy Again” agenda, which prioritizes prevention and reducing chronic disease through improved diet and public health measures.

 “US medical education has not kept up with the overwhelming research on the role of nutrition in preventing and treating chronic diseases,” US Secretary of Education Linda McMahon said in a press release.
+So now is a good time to study nutrition education.
+The field is growing, with a projected growth rate of 7% through 2032, which is faster than average for all occupations.

 Enroll Education LLC publishes unbiased professionally reviewed content that helps current & prospective college students seeking guidance on training & educational opportunities in the health & fitness industry.